2024 alberta sport recognition award Winners

 Sport: Water Polo

-Virginia has proven to be an exceptional leader and a driving force behind Alberta Water Polo’s success in her roles as both Vice President and Secretary.
-She embodies the spirit of volunteerism, and her contributions have been instrumental in shaping the future of Alberta Water Polo.
+Virginia has proven to be an exceptional leader and a driving force behind Alberta Water Polo’s growth success She has been in both Vice President and Secretary.

 Her tireless efforts, strategic vision, and commitment to excellence have set a gold standard for volunteerism.

 Virginia’s leadership is nothing short of remarkable.
-As the world faced uncertainty during COVID, Virginia guided Alberta Water Polo with resilience and clarity, ensuring the organization not only survived but thrived.
+Virginia has guided Alberta Water Polo with resilience and clarity, ensuring the organization has not only survived through many challenges but has thrived and continues to grow.

 See a complete list of Alberta Athlete and Team of the Year recipients